 Many times you’ll see recipes call for a “full water” amount.
 Usually this is referred to as a 25% lye solution.
 This simply means 25% lye and 75% water.

-Now remember this when thinking about other solution strengths.
-The higher the amount of water in your "solution", the slower trace will occur, theoretically, which may be beneficial for some recipes.
-However, the slower it will likely take to unmold or cure as the more water will need to evaporate.
+Remember this when thinking about other solution strengths.
+The higher the amount of water in your “solution”, the slower trace will occur, theoretically.
+This may be beneficial for some recipes.
+However, the more time needed to unmold or cure, as more water will need to evaporate.

 The more water also means the MORE likely you will get a full gel phase.
-This is something that seemed reverse to us when we first started soaping for some reason.
+This is something that seemed reverse to us when we first began soaping.
 More water = better chance at a fully gelled soap.
-In some cases this may be ideal, as gelling soap usually comes out with more vibrant colors, and a shiny look to them.
-It's all preference.
+In some cases this may be ideal, as “gelled” soap usually comes out with more vibrant colors, and a more shiny appearance.
+It’s all preference.

-For us, this was are go-to lye solution concentration, and is still one we use heavily in our soap-making process.
+For us, this was our go-to lye solution concentration, and is still one we use heavily in our soap-making process.

 It helps for a few different reasons.
-The water amount is less the the previous concentration we discussed, but in general, still gives us some time for designs, but it also helps when unmolding and curing faster.
+The water amount is less then the beforementioned concentration we discussed.
+However, in general, still gives us time for designs.
+Furthermore, it helps when unmolding and faster cure times.

+Simple.
 Less water to evaporate.
-There is also a reduced time that the soap may go through gel.
-This may be a case where you have to help it along the way and gel using your environment to help the soap fully gel.
+Remember, this also reduces time for the soap to gel.
+Consequently, this may be a case where you have to help it along.
+For example, using a heating pad, or the “oven method” of forcing soap through gel.

 This would be the least amount of water that can be used to fully dissolve the lye used.

 This solution yields a 50% water and 50% lye solution.
 This is obviously an extremely concentrated lye solution.
 In this situation, conditions for the lye solution need to be perfect for lye not to precipitate out of the solution.